csabapalfi/nodeconf-bcn-2015-perf-workshop/calc-server/README.md

 * retained size: by holding references to other objects, and thus preventing them from being automatically disposed by a garbage collector
 * compare mode: shows size delta
 * retainer tree - even shows variable name

+> pkill sends signal to children as well, didn't work with USR2 on OSX?!

+## Solution:

+* we're keeping a reference to closed connections in cleanup